robbie001/crime-venues-toronto-neighbourhoods/data.md

 ## Solving the Problem ##
 With the above data, I will explore neighbourhoods in Toronto, the largest city in my home country, and look for correlations between crime rate and venue types.

 I will use the Toronto Police Service serious-crime data for the most recent year, 2018.
-Through k-means clustering, I will group neighbourhoods by venues and examine the crime rates of the neighbourhoods in each group.
+Through k-means clustering, I will group neighbourhoods by venues and examine the crime rates of the neighbourhoods in each cluster.
 If neighbourhoods with similar venues have similar crime rates, then I will suggest possible reasons for the correlation.

 Time permitting, I will create a logistic regression model to try and predict the crime rates of neighbourhoods based on their venues.
 For independent variables, I will one-hot encode the venues for each neighbourhood.
 For the dependent variable or label, I will use the crime rate of each neighbourhood.
+Again, this is time permitting.

 If there is no apparent correlation between venue type and crime rate, it will refute the idea that a particular venue such as Walmart – or a combination of venues – can be used to predict the safety of a neighbourhood.